 You should consider carefully the risks described below before making an investment decision.
-You should also refer to the other information included in this prospectus, as well as information found in our periodic reports, which include UNL's financial statements and the related notes, that are incorporated by reference.
+You should also refer to the other information included in this prospectus as well as information found in our periodic reports, which include UNL's financial statements and the related notes, that are incorporated by reference.
 See "Incorporation by Reference of Certain Information," page 75.

 UNL's investment objective is for the daily percentage changes in the NAV per share to reflect the daily percentage changes of the spot price of natural gas delivered at the Henry Hub, Louisiana as measured by the daily percentage changes in the average of the prices of 12 futures contracts on natural gas traded on the New York Mercantile Exchange (the "NYMEX"), consisting of the near month contract to expire and the contracts for the following 11 months, for a total of 12 consecutive months' contracts, except when the near month contract is within two weeks of expiration, in which case it will be measured by the futures contract that is the next month contract to expire and the contracts for the following 11 consecutive months (the "Benchmark Futures Contracts, each contract month is equally weighted.
 UNL seeks to achieve its investment objective by investing so that the average daily percentage change in UNL's NAV for any period of 30 successive valuation days will be within plus/minus ten percent (10%) of the average daily percentage change in the prices of the Benchmark Futures Contracts over the same period.
-UNL's investment strategy is designed to provide investors should be aware that UNL would meet its investment objective even if there are significant deviations between changes in its daily NAV and changes in the daily prices of the Benchmark Futures Contracts, provided that the average daily percentage change in UNL's NAV over 30 successive valuation days is within plus/minus ten percent (10%) of the average daily percentage change in the should meet its investment objective even if there are significant deviations between changes in its daily NAV and changes in the daily prices of the Benchmark Futures Contracts, provided that the average daily percentage change in UNL's NAV over 30 successive valuation days is within plus/minus ten percent (10%) of the average daily percentage change in the prices of the Benchmark Futures Contracts, provided that the average daily percentage change in UNL's NAV over
+UNL's investment strategy is designed to provide investors with a cost-effective way to invest indirectly in natural gas and to hedge against movements in the spot price of natural gas.
+As a result, investors should be aware that UNL would meet its investment objective even if there are significant deviations between changes in its daily NAV and changes in the daily prices of the Benchmark Futures Contracts, provided that the average daily percentage change in UNL's NAV over 30 successive valuation days is within plus/minus ten percent (10%) of the average daily percentage change in the prices of the Benchmark Futures Contracts, provided that the average daily percentage change in UNL's NAV over 30 successive valuation days is within plus/minus ten percent (10%) of the average daily percentage change in the prices of the Benchmark Futures Contracts, provided that the average daily percentage change in